FemboyKZ/mm-cs2whitelist/README.md

 # CS2 Whitelist

 Metamod: Source plugin for CS2 server whitelisting.

-Restricts server access to a list of SteamIDs and IP addresses defined in a text file.
+Restricts server access to a list of Steam Group memebers, SteamIDs and IP addresses defined in a text file or in a database.

 ## Usage